egocarib/AutoHotkey/Readme.md

 Forked from [aviaryan's original package for AHK v1](https://github.com/aviaryan/AutoHotkey).

 ### Install ###
-Download zip & extract to a directory in your Packages folder (Preferences > Browse Packages...).
+Download zip & extract in your Packages folder (Preferences > Browse Packages...).
+Can be used alongside aviaryan's AHK v1 package if put in a different directory.

 #### Info ####
 Credit to [fincs](https://github.com/fincs) - most of the info was culled from [SciTE4AutoHotkey](http://git.io/vJALT).